elemental-lf/benji/_sources/restore.rst.txt

 ``benji restore`` also supports a mode (``-M`` or ``--metadata-backend-less``) where it doesn't require its database backend to be up und running.
-In this mode Benji will import the backup of the *version's* metadata from the *data backend* into an ad-hoc in-memory database and then restore the image normally.
+In this mode Benji will import the backup of the *version's* metadata from the storage into an ad-hoc in-memory database and then restore the image normally.
 This is for failure scenarios where the database is unavailable and you still need to restore a *version*.
 But because of the database unavailability you can't just